abhayshashidhara/Comparative_emotion_classification_using_ml_models/README.md

 ## Methodology

-This project evaluates emotion classification performance across traditional feature-based representations and modern pre-trained language models under a unified experimental framework.
+This project evaluates emotion classification on a Reddit emotion dataset using traditional feature-based methods and modern pre-trained language models under a unified experimental framework.

 ---